 Benefits of using a Kong toy

-Taking a few minutes to stuff a Kong toy with food or treats can occupy your dog for a few minutes, or even a few hours.
-As your dog works to remove food or treats, he’s expending excess energy.
-This can help alleviate boredom and anxiety.
-In some dogs with mild separation anxiety, a Kong toy can even prevent destructive behavior when the dog is left alone.
+Taking just a few minutes to stuff a Kong toy with food or treats can occupy your dog for several hours, depending on your dog’s personality and interest level.
+As your dog works to remove food or treats from the Kong toy, he’s expending excess energy.
+Not only does this help reduce boredom, it can also help alleviate anxiety.
+In some dogs with mild separation anxiety, a Kong toy can help prevent destructive behavior simply by giving the dog a source of entertainment and an outlet for his energy while left at home alone.

-Before leaving your dog alone with a Kong toy, consider your dog’s personality.
-Is your dog a vigorous chewer with a reputation for destroying toys?
-In that case, don’t allow access to any toys, including Kong toys, while he is unattended.
+Before leaving your dog alone with a Kong toy, consider your dog’s chewing style and personality.
+Is your dog a vigorous chewer with a reputation for destruction?
+In that case, don’t allow access to any toys, including a Kong, while he is unattended.
+Vigorous chewers should be given access to a Kong toy only when they can be closely watched, so you can take it away at the first sign of a problem.
 If your dog is an average chewer, however, you probably have little reason for concern.
+(Again, though, it’s important to remember that the risk is never zero!)

 Next, consider the size and shape of your Kong toy.
 Is it large enough for your dog?
 If a large dog is given a Kong toy designed for small dogs, the risk of ingestion goes up significantly.
-An appropriately-sized Kong toy, however, would be very difficult to swallow.
+An appropriately-sized Kong toy, however, will be difficult to swallow.
+Use the size guide as a general guideline when purchasing a new toy for your dog.
+Then, watch your dog as he plays with his Kong toy, ensuring that the toy cannot fit entirely within your dog’s mouth.

-Finally, check the toy every day.
-If you begin to see cracks in the rubber, or other signs of aging, it’s time to replace it.
-Any that is beginning to break down heightens the risk of your dog tearing off a bit of the toy and swallowing it.
+Finally, inspect your dog’s Kong toy daily.
+If you see cracks in the rubber or other signs of aging or wear, it’s time to replace the toy.
+A toy that is beginning to break down heightens the risk of your dog tearing off a bit of rubber and swallowing it.

-- Peanut butter (avoid sugar-free peanut butter, because it may contain xylitol, an artificial sweetener that is toxic to dogs)
+- Peanut butter (avoid sugar-free peanut butter, which may contain xylitol)

 - Canned pumpkin